veryacademy/SQL-Challenge-0001-Scenario-A/README.md

 ---

 ## 📌 Dont Forget
-You only need to setup the database once for all of the other challenges that are part of Scenario A (See challenge name).
-Every scenario uses slightly differnet data so to better accomodate the data returned in the challenge.
+You only need to set up the database once for all challenges in Scenario A (see challenge name).
+Each scenario uses slightly different data, tailored to match the specific challenge requirements.

 ---